Inference-time Stochastic Ranking with Risk Control: Introduction

 \section{Introduction}

-Learning to rank (LTR) relies on machine learning to optimize rankings of items in applications such as search and recommendation \cite{chapelle2011yahoo,liu2009learning}.
-LTR models play a vital role in online multi-sided economies involving users, item providers and the platform (e.g., e-commerce website), where they have impact on the exposure of items.
-They are influential on the economic outcomes of entities such as sellers, job candidates, and content creators \cite{ ramanath2018towards,pei2019personalized}.
+In learning to rank (LTR), machine learning models are trained to optimize rankings of items for crucial applications in information retrieval \cite{schutze2008introduction,chapelle2011yahoo,liu2009learning} including e-commerce~\cite{guo2020debiasing}, streaming services~\cite{weston2013learning}, and sharing economy platforms~\cite{haldar2023learning}.
+LTR models are playing a vital role in online economies involving not only users, but also item providers (e.g., sellers in e-commerce platforms and content creators in streaming websites), where ranking determines the exposure of items and has a substantial impact on the economic outcomes of sellers, job candidates, and content creators \cite{ ramanath2018towards,pei2019personalized} etc.

-A LTR model is typically composed of two components.
-The first component is a scoring function.
-Given a query and a set of potential items to be recommened, it predicts ranking scores for these items based on the predicted relevance to the user's query.
-The second component is a ranking model, which generates a ranking list of products using the scores from stage 1.
-Traditional LTR models generally employ deterministic ranking models, such as sorting items in accordance to their ranking scores.
+An LTR model is typically composed of two components: a scoring function and a ranking model.
+Given a user query and a set of candidate items to be recommended, the scoring function predicts ranking scores for each item based on the predicted relevance to the query.
+Then, the ranking model generates a ranking list of products using the ranking scores.
+Most traditional LTR models employ deterministic ranking models, which sort items in accordance to their ranking scores.

-Given the growing impact of LTR on online platforms, the demands for fair allocation of exposure among items~\cite{singh2019policy,morik2020controlling,oosterhuis2021computationally,diaz2020evaluating} has significantly increased.
-In current literature, fair allocation dictates that the exposure of an item in ranked lists should be proportional to its relevance to the query.
-However, deterministic ranking models can often result in unfair distribution of exposure.
-For instance, with a pretrained scoring function that is not 100\% accurate, two products with identical relevance can have slightly different ranking scores.
-With deterministic ranking models, this would result in severely unequal allocation of exposure as the item with higher ranking score will always be ranked at the a higher position~\cite{singh2019policy}.
+With the growing impact of LTR on online platforms, fair allocation of exposure among items~\cite{singh2019policy,morik2020controlling,oosterhuis2021computationally,diaz2020evaluating} becomes crucial.
+Fairness in ranking helps earn users' trust and promotes a healthy platform for item providers in the long run.
+Considering the notion of amortized individual fairness for ranking that requires item exposure to be proportional to item relevance, people find that the widely adopted deterministic rankers tend to exhibit biases in the distribution of exposure~\cite{biega2018equity,singh2019policy,yang2023vertical}.
+For instance, when two products with identical ground truth relevance have slightly different ranking scores, deterministic LTR models always rank the item with higher ranking score at a higher position, leading to unfair allocation of exposure~\cite{singh2019policy}.